juhohei/shorten/README.md

 shorten
 ===

 Shorten is an `io.js` URL shortener powered by `koa.js`.
-It uses in-memory database, though adding a proper database is straightforward.
+It uses in-memory database.

 ![example gif](shorten.gif)